alpacaxander/omniglobe_update_suite/README.md

    And this path should exist:
    C:\cylc\webscrape\

-   Create them if they do not exist.
+   Create these folders if they do not exist.

 2. File Locations